caffkane/personal-sitev3/README.md

-My personal website, featuring a simple style.
-It has links back to my github, games I've made, and info about myself.

 # Logan Kane Personal Site v3
 Files for my personal website.
+It has a simple blurb about myself, links to socials/contact/github.
+In the future it will have a few more pages in a different design that are more portfolio focused.

-This is the second version of my site, where I house everything.
+This is the third version of my site, where I my personal content.
 Contains/built with only simple:
 * HTML5
 * CSS